syncfusion-content/wpf-docs/wpf/SfDiagram/Groups.md

 To edit a group, you have to make sure that the corresponding group is selected.
 The following features apply to the edits performed on an object.

-* If the edit operation is performed on an object which is a group, then all its children are also affected.
+* When the edit operation is performed on an object that is a group, then all its children are also affected.
 For example, resizing a group, automatically resizes its child objects to fit the selection area.

 ![](Groups_images/Groups_img5.png)
 {:.image }

-* If an individual object is selected, then the edit operation will be performed on that particular object only.
+* When an individual object is selected, then the edit operation is performed on that particular object only.

 ![](Groups_images/Groups_img6.png)
 {:.image }

-* When size or position of a node contained in a group is getting changed, the group's size and position updates its area to fit the child objects.
+* When size or position of a node contained in a group is getting changed, the group's size and position update its area to fit the child objects.

 ![](Groups_images/Groups_img7.png)
 {:.image }